 Before you leave the lot

 Before you begin on your California trip, be sure you go over a few things prior to leaving the rental lot.
-It's important to:
+It's worth the time to:

-- Check out the car and be sure there is no dents or scratches.
-If you notice any, write it down on the paperwork
+- Check out the car and be certain there is no dents or scrapes.
+If so, write it down on the paperwork

 - Make you have a properly inflated spare tire, lug wrench, and jack in the trunk